Nos78/MrData/README.md

 # MrData
-Discord Bot providing some simple scoring using Postgres
+Discord Bot serving Star Trek Fleet Command alliances with a whole host of interactive features, including an scoring system for the games various statistics, and a whole host of alliance commands.

-This Bot uses the DiscordJS API wrapper.
+This Bot uses the DiscordJS API wrapper and a Postgres database.

 It requires the following:...